write2theshettys-a11y/1800-Tester/README.md

 ## Features

 - Upload a CSV file containing phone numbers.
-- Check the status of phone numbers (e.g., Active, Inactive, or Twilio Disabled).
+- Check the status of phone numbers (e.g., Active, Inactive, or Disabled).
 - Real-time updates of results using polling.
-- Download a sample CSV file for testing.
+- Download the results as a CSV file with timestamp of test completion.

 ## Prerequisites